 Rains comes to an end and the herds start migrating northward, crossing the Grumeti River, where many wildebeest and zebra lose their lives every year, but provide a yearly feast for the huge crocodiles who wait at the popular crossing points.
 This is a popular time for sighting the large cats.
 July /August All going on schedule, the migration should now be in the northern Serengeti crossing over to Kenya’s Masai Mara.

-Regarded as the best months to see the River Crossing on the Mara River from Masai Mara, offering fantastic photographic opportunities.
+Regarded as the best months to see the River Crossing on the Mara River from both the Masai Mara (Kenya) and North Serengeti (Tanzania) offering fantastic photographic opportunities.

 The migration should now be in Kenya’s Masai Mara Nature Reserve just across the northern border from the Serengeti National Park.
 This is the best said to be the best time to visit Masai Mara.